simonaco/serverless-graphql-workshop/services/Readme.md

 1. Fork and clone the repository in your local

-1. Open the services folder in VS Code
+1. ⚠️ Open the *services* folder in VS Code

-1. In VS Code, go to the Azure icon on the left hand side panel and in the Functions extension click on *Create new project* icon to initialize a new function app
+1. In VS Code, go to the Azure icon on the left hand side panel and in the Functions extension click on *Create new project* icon to initialize a new function app. *Overwrite all existing settings*

 1. Create a new [Azure Cosmos DB](https://aka.ms/portal-nceu18) account using MongoDB API model.
 Create a database called *admin* and a collection called *Team*